 What would you need to believe about yourself in order to love YOU the way you want your husband to love you?

 What can you do for yourself today to show yourself that love?

 Today, decide to be the (self) lover you seek!

 When you no longer ‘need’ your husband to show his love for you in a particular way, he may just surprise you.

 Not a necessity.

-The ‘Rule Book’ is just one of the concepts I teach my clients in-depth in my Empowered Choices, Empowered Woman Programme.
+The ‘Rule Book’ is just one of the concepts I work with my clients on in my three month 1:1 coaching programme, Empowered Choices, Empowered Woman.